About

 Chair: Jeannine Hyman (Citigroup)

-The group is identifying and working with relevant authorities to address accounting and tax issues to minimize potential disruptions associated with the transition away from USD LIBOR.
+The group was responsible for identifying and working with relevant authorities to address accounting and tax issues to minimize potential disruptions associated with the transition away from USD LIBOR.

 Chairs: Hu Benton (ABA) and Meredith Coffey (LSTA)

-The group is developing recommended contract language that would provide more robust fallbacks for syndicated business loans and bilateral business loans in the event that USD LIBOR is no longer usable.
-The group is also working on strategies to address risks in legacy contracts that will not roll off before end-2021.
+The group was responsible for developing recommended contract language that would provide more robust fallbacks for syndicated business loans and bilateral business loans in the event that USD LIBOR became unusable.
+The group also worked on strategies to address risks in legacy contracts that would not roll off before end-2021.
+Additionally, the group developed recommended conventions for using SOFR in business loans.

 Chair: David Beck (JPMorgan Chase)

-The group is developing recommended contract language that would provide more robust fallbacks for consumer loans in the event that USD LIBOR is no longer usable.
-It coordinates actively with consumer groups in this effort and is also working on strategies to address risks in legacy contracts that will not roll off before end-2021.
+The group developed recommended contract language that would provide more robust fallbacks for consumer loans in the event that USD LIBOR became unusable.
+It coordinated actively with consumer groups and worked on strategies to address risks in legacy contracts that would not roll off before end-2021.

 Chair: Brian Grabenstein (Wells Fargo)

-The group is developing recommended contract language that would provide more robust fallbacks for floating rate notes in the event that USD LIBOR is no longer usable.
-The group is also working on strategies to address risks in legacy contracts that will not roll off before end-2021.
+The group was responsible for developing recommended contract language that would provide more robust fallbacks for floating rate notes in the event that USD LIBOR became unusable.
+The group also worked on strategies to address risks in legacy contracts that would not roll off before end-2021.
+Additionally, the group developed recommended conventions for using SOFR in floating rate notes.

 Chairs: Maria Douvas-Orme (Morgan Stanley) and Emilio Jimenez (JPMorgan Chase)

-The group is identifying and working with relevant parties to address legal issues that could hinder the transition away from USD LIBOR.
-It also serves as a resource on legal issues that may arise in the course of the ARRC’s transition efforts.
+The group was responsible for identifying and working with relevant parties to address legal issues that could hinder the transition away from USD LIBOR.
+It also served as a resource on legal issues that came up during the ARRC’s transition efforts.
+Additionally, the group developed the ARRC’s proposal for New York State legislation, which was intended to minimize legal uncertainty and adverse economic impacts associated with the LIBOR transition.

 Chairs: Adam Eames (Deutsche Bank) and Guillaume Helie (Goldman Sachs)

-The group is making recommendations for integrating structures of futures and other derivatives referencing SOFR.
-In certain areas, the group consults with committees in other jurisdictions in order to facilitate close coordination.
-The group also tracks progress in the ARRC’s Paced Transition Plan and considers strategies to facilitate the uptake of derivatives referencing SOFR on a voluntary basis.
+The group was responsible for making recommendations for integrating structures of futures and other derivatives referencing SOFR.
+In certain areas, the group consulted with committees in other jurisdictions to facilitate close coordination.
+The group also tracked progress in the ARRC’s Paced Transition Plan and considered options for the voluntary use of derivatives referencing SOFR.
+Additionally, the group developed recommended voluntary conventions for using SOFR in derivatives, including recommended fallbacks for contracts linked to the USD LIBOR ICE Swap Rate.

 Chairs: Tom Deas (National Association of Corporate Treasurers) and Tom Hunt (Association for Financial Professionals)

-The group is focused on readiness of non-financial corporations for the LIBOR transition.
-It coordinates actively with institutions on issues relevant to non-financial corporations such as vendor readiness, intercompany and customer loans, back-office systems, and structures and conventions for non-financial corporate borrowing.
+The group was focused on readiness of non-financial corporations for the LIBOR transition.
+It coordinated actively with institutions on issues relevant to non-financial corporations such as vendor readiness, intercompany and customer loans, back-office systems, and voluntary structures and conventions for non-financial corporate borrowing.
+Additionally, the group developed recommended voluntary conventions for using SOFR in intercompany and customer loans.

 Chairs: Oliver Bader (BNY Mellon), Scott Longo (State Street), Alexey Surkov (Deloitte)